tangowithcode/tango_with_django_2/manuscript/chapter-css.md

 	    color: #FF0000;
 	}

 You can alter the presentation of a small portion of text within your webpage by wrapping the text within `<span>` tags.
 Assign a class or unique identifier to the element, and from there you can simply reference the `<span>` tag in your stylesheet while applying the `color` property.
+In the example markup below, the text `fire engine` would appear in red, using the `red` class defined above.

+{lang="html",linenos=off}
+	I saw a police car, <span class="red">fire engine</span> and ambulance drive past me.

 ### Borders
 You can change the colour of an element's *borders*, too.
 We'll discuss what borders are discussed as part of the [CSS box model](#section-css-box).
 For now, we'll show you how to apply colours to them to make everything look pretty.